 Get a novel about the country!
-Reading about a country, whether nonfiction or fiction gives you insight into the people and culture, in an interesting and entertaining way that’s not “guide-booky”.
+Reading a novel about a country gives you insight into the people and culture, in an interesting and entertaining way that’s not “guide-booky”.

 Get a cookbook from the country you’ll be visiting to learn about the cuisine that you’ll likely be sampling.
 And, while you have that cook book, create a food list of “stuff you’ll eat” and “stuff you definitely won’t eat” (really).
-Before a trip to Peru, I borrowed a Peruvian cookbook from the library and kept a list of all the foods I'd probably come across.
+Before a trip to Peru, I borrowed a Peruvian cookbook from the library and created a food list.
 I carried it with me and it proved unbelievably useful.

 Got the Music in You!

 Take out a CD or download music from the country you’ll be visiting.
 Music is very important in many cultures so listening to the country’s music is a way to get to know the culture before you get there!

 Besides finding a movie online, many libraries rent movies, too!
 You might be able to find one that's set in the country you're headed to!